Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

 Click for DetailsThe card second from the bottom of the staff represents your environment and the people you are interacting with.
-Seven of Coins (Assessment): A step forward, accomplished with grace and skill.
+The Lovers: A caring and trusting relationship.
+Beauty and inner harmony.
+A decision calling for emotional control and faithfulness to spiritual values.